locationtech/geogig/doc/manual/source/interaction/geopackage-import-export.rst

 Bad refspec:
 ************

-Note since the command is run asynchronously, you'll notice the error once the async task status is polled:
+Note, since the command is run asynchronously, you'll only see the error once the async task status is polled.

 ::